More Science Experiments

-If you love airplanes, try out some of these paper creations.
-If you understand how the forces of aerodynamics work, you can make a plane that flies far.
-In The Kids’ Guide to Paper Airplanes the directions are really clear with color photographs to help you make the folds correctly.
-The planes start out easy and get harder and harder as you move through the book.
+If you love airplanes, try out some of these paper creations in Building Vehicles That Fly.
+Try out some of these paper engineering projects and learn the science behind how planes are designed and built.
+If you understand how the forces of aerodynamics work, you can make a plane that flies really far.
+In several of the books listed below the directions are really clear with color photographs to help you make the folds correctly.
+In The Kids’ Guide to Paper Airplanes the planes start out easy and get harder and harder as you move through the book.
 The last plane requires 18 folds!
 The author even includes some tips for getting these planes to fly far.

 What You Need: